FakyDev/EchoCapture/README.md

 EchoCapture is a command-line application allowing you to capture your screen at an interval time, with configurations of your choice, supported on Windows 10 and Windows 11.

+Windows 7 has not been tested, but it might probably work.

 # Requirements

 .NET Desktop Runtime 5.x.x, is required to run the application.